-YouTuber Harris Ahmen has been found guilty of train surfing on the DLR network in February and March 2017.
+YouTuber Harris Ahmed has been found guilty of “train-surfing” on the Docklands Light Railway in February and March 2017.

-Harris Ahmed posted a six-minute video of him hanging off the outside of a carriage to YouTube.
+18-year-old vlogger Harris Ahmed posted a six-minute video of himself and a 16-year-old (who cannot be named for legal reasons) hanging off the outside of a carriage to YouTube.

 When the teenagers were caught and arrested, Harris admitted he did not realise it was against the law and added: “That’s what we do.”

-The Highbury Corner magistrates court heard that the stunt was primarily carried out for publicity and the 16-year-old who filmed the stunt did not “consider it to be dangerous”.
+The Highbury Corner Magistrates’ Court heard that the stunt was primarily carried out for publicity, and the 16-year-old did not “consider it to be dangerous”.

-Harris has since uploaded a video in which he mentions the recent court case, and says “I’ve been running around reckless for way to long, and I should have known when to stop”.
+Harris has since uploaded a video in which he mentions the court case, and says: “I’ve been running around reckless for way to long, and I should have known when to stop.”

-Read more about how a water throwing prank has backfired or find out more about how many emergency call-outs YouTube pranks have resulted in.
+Read more about how a water-throwing prank has backfired or find out about the impact of YouTube pranks on the emergency services.

 For updates follow @TenEightyUK on Twitter or Like TenEighty UK on Facebook.